mimiseno/ElectiveDataScienceProject/QUICKSTART.md

 # ================================================================
-# QUICK START GUIDE - ANALYTIX E-COMMERCE DASHBOARD
+# QUICK START GUIDE - PRAEDION E-COMMERCE DASHBOARD
 # ================================================================
 # Follow these steps to get the project running on your machine
 # ================================================================